 Free Surfing Through Summer Reading Booklet

 To help and guide our children and students to stay on track with their reading this summer, I created a FREE Surfing Through Summer Reading resource booklet.
-I suggest teachers print and assemble these booklets for their students to take during summer break.
-Encourage students to complete it over the summer and bring it back to school for an incentive.
+I suggest teachers print and assemble these booklets for their students during summer break.
+Please encourage students to complete it over the summer and return it to school for an incentive.
+It’s a great summer activity to add to the line-up.

-It includes two variations of the cover page and three more additional pages.
-I suggest printing the pages back to back and folding along the middle to create mini booklets.
-It includes six pages full of fun tasks and information for families.
+It includes two variations of the cover page and three additional pages.
+I suggest printing the pages back to back and folding them along the middle to create mini booklets.
+It includes six pages of fun tasks and information for families.

-The booklet includes a summer reading bucket list with tons of fun ideas for different places to read, such as AT THE BEACH.
+The booklet includes a summer reading bucket list with many fun ideas for different places to read, such as AT THE BEACH.
 Children are encouraged to make a summer reading goal at the beginning of the summer.

 The booklet also includes summer reading tasks to complete, such as READ 100 BOOKS.
-Children are encouraged to record the names of the summer stories they loved in a list.
+Children are encouraged to record the names of their loved summer stories in a list.

-Parents will find the question page useful in guiding and building their child’s comprehension.
-There is also a page of ideas of ways to make reading fun and different throughout the summer.
-Children are encouraged to read 100 books with this booklet and color a square to keep track of how many they have read.
+Parents will find the question page helpful in guiding and building their child’s comprehension.
+There is also a page of ideas for making reading fun and different throughout the summer.
+Children are encouraged to read 100 books with this booklet and color a square to track how many they have read.

-Creating a summer booklet for each child not only makes reading fun but keeps them organized and on track for success.
+Creating a summer booklet for each child makes reading fun and keeps them organized and on track for success.
 Kids love a challenge, and this booklet gives them just that!

-This booklet includes a few different variations and an option to print in color or black & white.
-I suggest printing it in color on white or printing the cover page on colored cardstock for durability.
+This booklet includes several variations and an option to print in color or black and white.
+For durability, I suggest printing it in color on white or printing the cover page on colored cardstock.

 Grab the Free Summer Reading Booklet

 Download and print these Summer reading booklets to encourage your students to read over the break.
-You can download it for FREE by clicking the image below.
+Click the image below to download it for FREE.

 I am sorry.
 Can you share a pdf or word-document with the pages from this summer reading booklet?